ashutoshmjain/gita/src/thought.md

 > Mental states can supervene on any of a broad class of physical substrates.
 Provided a system implements the right sort of computational structures and processes, it can be associated with conscious experiences.
 It is not an essential property of consciousness that it is implemented on carbon-based biological neural networks inside a cranium: silicon-based processors inside a computer could in principle do the trick as well ~ [Propositions Concerning Digital Minds and Society](https://nickbostrom.com/propositions.pdf)

+The idea that consciousness is separate from the physical material does prove existence of a subtle entity separate from the physically observable.
 If AGI bots are destined to have consciousness, a compelling thought is what would be their perception of underlying digital infrastructure?

 **Wouldn't they  relate to operating system as we do to primitive scriptures ?**